ForgeRock/sdk-standards-of-practice/performance.md

 ## General guidelines

-* Aid in keeping application bundle size as small as reasonably possible.
+* Aim in keeping application bundle size as small as reasonably possible.
 * Keep HTTP payloads between client and server as lean as possible.
 * Prefer native constructs or native platform features, avoiding the use of third-party libraries, if possible.
 * If a third-party library is necessary, choose a narrowly-focused, performance-oriented option (not a feature rich option).